Vettvangur/Vettvangur.IcelandAuth/README.md

 # Getting Started

+## Requirements
+At least .Net Framework 4.6.1 or .Net Core 2

 ## Signature verification

 To be able to verify the signature returned from island.is you will need to install the audkenni certificate chain, http://www.audkenni.is/adstod/skilrikjakedjur.cfm.

-The certificate AukennisrÛt needs to be installed into trusted roots in the server hosts certificate store.
+The certificate Au√∞kennisr√≥t needs to be installed into trusted roots in the server hosts certificate store.

 The intermediate certificates should be added to Intermediate Certification Authorities.